 Our purpose is to accelerate customer value through the design & delivery of delightful end-to-end experiences.
 As part of our process, we conduct discovery research to ensure we are solving the right problems while establishing the objectives and key results.
 It is a user-centered process that starts with user data, creates design artifacts that address real and not imaginary user needs, and then tests those artifacts with real users.

 We built and utilize a pattern library for our UX and front-end development practice so we are designing system of components rather than unique screens.
 Design systems aid in efficiency across an enterprise organization for speed and consistency.
-I spoke about design systems at CodeapaLOUsa in 2019.
-See my presentation here.
+Design systems are fairly ubiquitous today, but when I started at Papa John's in 2018 they struggled to fully embrace a design system, so I was constantly working on improving the design system with my team and evangelizing it's value.

 When I started at Papa John's in 2018, we had an Android and iOS app that were designed independently of one another, with completely different UX patterns and UI.
 We had no holistic, overarching experience principles that defined our digital products, other than a pattern library we used on the web.
 Both apps had been designed and developed several years apart.
 One of my primary goals was not only to modernize the UI & UX but to bring the apps to parity, despite sensible platform differences, and eventually update the website from the same design components as the apps.
 Maintaining a different UX & UI for two apps is inefficient for the customer experience and for the enterprise.